How to File for Chapter 7 Bankruptcy

 You will most likely encounter the U.S. Trustee in one of the following cases:

-• You use a bankruptcy petition preparer (BPP) to help you with your paperwork (see Ch.
-10 for more on BPPs), and the trustee believes that the BPP has done something illegal—typically, that the BPP has not just helped you complete your papers, but has given you legal advice, something that only lawyers are allowed to do.
+You use a bankruptcy petition preparer (BPP) to help you with your paperwork (see Ch.
+10 for more on BPPs), and the trustee believes that the BPP has done something illegal—typically, that the BPP has not just helped you complete your papers, but has given you legal advice as well, something that only lawyers are allowed to do.
 In this situation, your bankruptcy won’t be affected, but the U.S. Trustee may want you to act as a witness against the BPP.

 The Meeting of Creditors (341 Hearing)

-As explained above, you will receive a notice of the date of the creditors’ meeting (also called the 341 hearing) shortly after you file your bankruptcy papers.
+As explained above, you will receive notice of the date of your meeting of creditors (also called the 341 hearing) shortly after you file your bankruptcy papers.
 This meeting is typically held somewhere in the courthouse or federal building (but almost never in a courtroom).
 The trustee runs the meeting and, after swearing you in, may ask you questions about your bankruptcy and the documents you filed.
 For instance, the trustee might ask how you arrived at the value you assigned to an item of property listed in your papers, whether you have given anything away in the last year, and whether the information you put in your papers is 100% accurate.
-All together, this questioning rarely takes more than a few minutes.
-Creditors rarely attend this meeting—but if they do, they will also have a chance to question you under oath, usually about where property that serves as collateral to a loan is located or about information you gave them to obtain a loan.
+All together, this questioning usually takes about five minutes.
+Creditors rarely attend this meeting—but if they do, they will also have a chance to question you under oath, usually about where property that serves as collateral to a loan is located, information you gave them to obtain a loan, or the nature and location of your assets in general.
 In most bankruptcy cases, this will be the only personal appearance you have to make.
 We discuss the creditors’ meeting in more detail, and explain other situations when you might have to appear in court, in Ch.
 7.